cfoge/VHDL_parse/README.md

 Open to donations and contributors with VHDL or Python experience. 😀

 > [!IMPORTANT]
 > Designed to run in the command line, VHDL_parse lets you explore, navigate and manipulate VHDL files effortlessly.
 No additional libraries are required, just the magic of Python3.
+If you want to run these scripts from anywhere check [here](Global_setup.md).

 ## VHDL_parse is for Automating VHDL creation, creating top-level and constraint files from schematics, searching large projects, and visualising module hierarchy and signal flow.